Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Convergence Analysis

+We are ready to present the main convergence properties of DGT and their implications.
 Our statements consists of two parts.
-First, we establish conditions under which the network average optimization error (in the $\ell_2$ norm) $ \frac{1}{m} \sum_{i = 1}^m \| \btheta_i^t - \htheta\|^2$ shrinks linearly up to a tolerance $o(\|\htheta - \btheta^*\|^2)$, and provide an explicit expression of the rate (cf. Sec.~\ref{sec:summary_results_RSC/RSM}).
-Then, we show that for the statistical model subsumed in~\eqref{eq:I/O}, this result holds with high probability (cf. Sec.~\ref{sec:summary_results_high_prob}).
+In Sec.~\ref{sec:summary_results_RSC/RSM}, we establish conditions under which the network average optimization error $ \frac{1}{m} \sum_{i = 1}^m \| \btheta_i^t - \htheta\|^2$ shrinks linearly up to a tolerance $o(\|\htheta - \btheta^*\|^2)$, and provide an explicit expression of the rate.
+In Sec.~\ref{sec:summary_results_high_prob}, we show that for the statistical model subsumed in~\eqref{eq:I/O} with random design matrix, this result holds with high probability.
 We also discuss the impact of the network topology on the algorithm's performance.
+The proofs of the theorems are deferred to Sec.~\ref{sec:convergence}.